· Updated

 - Versioned.
 It keeps historical snapshots, not just the latest copy.

-If you self-host, you can achieve this with a script that periodically copies your weather data to a cloud service like Backblaze B2, AWS S3, or a simple rsync to a remote server.
-But this is yet another thing to set up, test, and maintain.
+If you self-host, you can achieve all three with a script that periodically copies your weather data to a cloud service like Backblaze B2 or AWS S3, or a simple rsync to a remote server.
+This works well once set up — but it is yet another system to build, test, and maintain, and a backup that has never been test-restored is a hope, not a plan.
+Put a periodic restore test on your seasonal routine alongside sensor cleaning; the weather station maintenance checklist is a good place to anchor it.

-Pro Weather stores every reading from your station on the server side, indefinitely, as part of your subscription.
-There is no separate backup to configure.
+Pro Weather stores every reading server-side, indefinitely, as part of your subscription.
 Your data is written to the database every 10 minutes and is replicated as part of the hosting infrastructure.
 If your house loses power, your Raspberry Pi fails, or your SD card corrupts, your complete history remains intact and accessible on your site.

 This is what you are paying for when you subscribe: not just the website, but the assurance that your data is not going to disappear.